oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     <oci_compartment_id> can be found in the text file as 'Compartment_ocid'
     ```

     Copy and paste the following code, and make the necessary changes.
-Then run this script using the **Run Script** button.
+Then run this script using the **Run Statement** button.

     ```
-     <copy>begin
+     <copy>BEGIN
          -- drops the profile if it already exists DBMS_CLOUD_AI.drop_profile(profile_name => 'genai', force => true);